"Your postulate is that there is only one universe, this is limitless and eternal," said CP.

 "Why should one differentiate between space and content?"

-"To be clear that with 'content' one generally speaks only about the world that man can observe, not perceive, of the whole universe.
-Because the space is infinite, the content - because it is not infinitely multiply in the universe - is finite.
-Both are eternal, only the content is 'infinitely' variable. "
+"To be clear that you usually only speak with 'content' about the world that humans can observe, perceive, and not of the whole universe.
+Because the space is infinite, the content - because the whole in the universe, which contains everything, cannot be increased - is finite.

 Instead of 'content of the universe' one can also say 'our world' here.
 Both express the same thing. "